A new threat facing our forests

 Can you imagine boiling your kettle or charging your phone using electricity produced by burning ancient trees?

-The Forest Management Plan 2014 – 2023 for WA’s south-west forests has extended an invitation to a new highly destructive 'bioenergy' industry that would strip our forests and use the wood as fuel for generating electricity or biofuels such as ethanol.
+The new 10-year Forest Management Plan for WA’s south-west forests has extended an invitation to a new highly destructive 'bioenergy' industry that would strip our forests and use the wood as fuel for generating electricity or biofuels such as ethanol.

 There is an existing approval for a controversial biomass power plant at Diamond Mill, between Manjimup and Pemberton.
 The approval is only for plantation wood at this stage, but a freedom of information application has revealed that government agencies and industry advocates want to see karri trees used as feedstock.